 Can I Make This Ahead of Time?

 Yes!
 Check the recipe card for freezer directions.

 Homemade Vegetable Broth

-- 2 carrots, chopped (not peeled)
+- 2 carrots, roughly chopped

-- 2 stalks celery, roughly sliced
+- 2 stalks celery, roughly diced, leaves removed + reserved

 - 2 bay leaves

-- 1 sprig rosemary (fresh or dried)
+- 1 cup herbs, loosely packed (fresh or frozen)

 - ½ cup wine (white or red), optional